-Pieter joined TurksLegal in 1981 and is a Partner in our Commercial group.
+Pieter joined TurksLegal in 1981 and is a Consultant in our Commercial group.

 Pieter is a recognised leader in the area of commercial litigation, with nearly 40 years of experience in dealing with commercial disputes and insolvency administrations.